ARMmbed/lora-docs/docs/intro-to-lora.md

 Now you can verify whether the setup works by flashing this application to your board.

-1. In the Online Compiler click the *Compile* button.
+1. In the Online Compiler click the **Compile** button.

     <span class="images">![Compile button](assets/lora10.png)<span>Compile button</span></span>

-1. When compilation succeeds, a file is downloaded.
+1. When compilation succeeds, the compiler sends a file to your computer.
 1. Plug your development board into the computer (over micro-USB) to mount it as a USB mass storage device.
 In most cases, you should not need a driver, but you can find drivers [here](https://os.mbed.com/docs/latest/tutorials/windows-serial-driver.html) just in case.
 1. Once the device mounts, drag the compiled file onto the board.
 This causes the device to boot up.
-You can then see the device joining, and then sending messages in the The Things Network console, under the *Data* tab:
+You can then see the device joining, and then sending messages in the The Things Network console, under the **Data** tab:

     <span class="images"><span>We've got data! **TODO: add image**</span></span>

 <span class="notes">**Note 1:** You can hook a [serial monitor](https://os.mbed.com/docs/latest/tutorials/serial-comm.html) up to the development board (baud rate 115,200) to see debugging messages.</span>

-<span class="notes">**Note 2:** No data in the *Data* tab?
+<span class="notes">**Note 2:** No data in the **Data** tab?
 Verify that the gateway can receive messages.
-In the TTN console go to your gateway, and see if you see any data come through under the *Traffic* tab.
+In the TTN console go to your gateway, and see if you see any data come through under the **Traffic** tab.
 If you see your device there, but not under the device page the keys are probably wrong.</span>

 #### Sending manually